Sudan capital locked down after coup triggers deadly unrest | Law-Order

 Sudan capital locked down after coup triggers deadly unrest

-The leader of the takeover, General Abdel Fattah al-Burhan, dissolved the military-civilian Sovereign Council set up to guide Sudan to democracy following the overthrow of long-ruling autocrat Omar al-Bashir in a popular uprising two years ago.
-Burhan announced a state of emergency, saying the armed forces needed to protect safety and security.
+Roads were blocked, shops were shut, phones were down and mosque loudspeakers blared calls for a general strike in Sudan on Tuesday, a day after the army seized power in a coup that triggered unrest in which at least seven people were killed.

-Roads were blocked, shops were shut, phones were down and people queued for bread in Sudan on Tuesday, a day after the army seized power in a coup that triggered unrest in which at least seven people were killed.
+Roads were blocked, shops were shut, phones were down and mosque loudspeakers blared calls for a general strike in Sudan on Tuesday, a day after the army seized power in a coup that triggered unrest in which at least seven people were killed.
 Life came to a halt in the capital Khartoum and its twin city Omdurman across the Nile, with roads blocked either by soldiers or by barricades erected by protesters.

-Calls for a general strike could be heard blaring from mosque loudspeakers.
+"We are paying the price for this crisis," a man in his 50s looking for medicine at one of the pharmacies where stocks have been running low said angrily.
+"We can't work, we can't find bread, there are no services, no money."
+In the western city of El Geneina, resident Adam Haroun said there was complete civil disobedience, with schools, stores, and gas stations closed.

 The Sudanese Professionals Association, an activist coalition that played a major role in the uprising that toppled Bashir, has called for a strike.
-Hamdok, an economist and former senior U.N. official, was detained and taken to an undisclosed location on Monday after refusing to issue a statement in support of the takeover, the information ministry said.
+Hamdok, an economist and former senior U.N. official, was detained and taken to an undisclosed location on Monday after refusing to state support of the takeover, the information ministry said.
 Troops also arrested other civilian government figures and members of the Sovereign Council.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)